yazeedmshayekh2/Exodus/README.md

 - [ARABIC_SUPPORT.md](ARABIC_SUPPORT.md): Detailed information about Arabic language support
 - API documentation is available at `/api/docs` when the server is running

+## 📝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

-- Built using FastAPI, Sentence Transformers, and Ollama
-- Arabic language support powered by PyArabic, langdetect, and better_profanity
-- Optional advanced Arabic processing via AraBERT
-- Models from Meta (Llama3) and Alibaba (Qwen3)
-- Frontend built with React, Vite, and Axios
+- Thanks to the Ollama team for their excellent model serving solution
+- Thanks to the HuggingFace team for their transformers library
+- Thanks to all contributors who have helped with code, suggestions, and bug reports

+## 📧 Contact

+For questions and support, please open an issue in the GitHub repository.

 ## Model Loading Process